deng-xinran/deng-xinran.github.io/content/authors/admin/_index.md

     date_end: 2017-09-30
     type: work
     summary: |
-     - Participated in the development of deep learning algorithms for facial detection and vehicle recognition, focusing on surveillance camera applications, such as license plate recognition and monitoring driver actions.
+     Contributed to the development of deep learning models for surveillance vision tasks, including face and vehicle recognition, with a focus on dataset design and robustness improvement.
-     - Assisted in preparing, annotating, and augmenting large datasets for machine learning models, focusing on improving the accuracy and efficiency of recognition algorithms.
-     - Conducted data preprocessing and augmentation techniques, such as rotation, scaling, and flipping, to create diverse and balanced datasets for training, which improved model robustness.